 The food they served was horrible.
 The chicken they served was dry and the rice was hard.
 They never had much of a variety.
 Then again, no one really went there to eat.
 They played numbers and gambled but otherwise, the people inside were nice to me.

 It’s a different world in the suburbs, which is where I was from and where I was living at the time.
 However my summer employment was not in the suburbs at all.
 No, this was one of the boroughs, Queens to be exact.
-Jamaica Queens would be more accurate and nearby was some of the hardest places where hard facts took place.
+Jamaica Queens would be more accurate and nearby were some of the hardest places where hard facts took place.

 The year was 1988.
 I was young, stupid as ever, unsure, unaware and unprepared for the years that were yet to come.
 I thought I knew about life.
 I thought I knew what I was doing too but hey, every kid thinks they know what they’re doing.
 So, why would I be any different?